Paul Zarifopol: Caragiale companion

 On April 25, 1903, at Berlin, Zarifopol married Ștefania (Fany) Dobrogeanu-Gherea, the daughter of Constantin Dobrogeanu-Gherea.
 Zarifopol was an atheist; Fany was Jewish, and, like Zarifopol, a religious nonconformist.
-The couple turned up at the marriage registrar in street clothes and neither held a church wedding nor baptized their children; all this outraged his mother, a strict Romanian Orthodox.
+The couple turned up at the marriage registrar in street clothes and neither held a church wedding nor baptized their children; all this outraged his mother, a strict member of the Romanian Orthodox Church.
 Dobrogeanu-Gherea, a literary critic, and his son Alexandru were also Marxist doctrinaires; Alexandru's daughter, also called Fany, was married to Ion Luca Caragiale's son Luca (Luki).
-While visiting his in-laws, Zarifopol met various figures of international socialism, including revolutionist Karl Radek.
+While visiting his in-laws, Zarifopol met various figures of international socialism, including revolutionary Karl Radek.

 The Zarifopols had two children: daughter Sonia (born 1904), and son Paul (born 1905).
 Selling their Cârligi home in 1906, the new family settled in Leipzig, where Paul developed a friendship with Caragiale the elder, who frequently visited from Berlin; with Dimitrie Gusti and Panait Cerna, he is described by Caragiale biographers as the comedic writer's closest Romanian friends in old age, or even, with an affinity in "sneering spirits", as his one true friend.
 The relationship proved decisive in Zarifopol's evolution as a critic, but also left a trace on Caragiale's style: Zarifopol introduced him to the work of Anatole France.
 Until Caragiale's death in 1912, he and Zarifopol pursued a steady correspondence.
 Sometimes involving kitsch postcards they each collected for their involuntary humor, such exchanges were noted for witticisms and ridicule of traditional writers.
 They also shed light on Caragiale's intellectual, psychological, and artistic evolution, making Zarifopol a prime reference in that field.